utsaslab/squirrelfs/README.md

 This section describes how to download and run SquirrelFS on a pre-made VM with emulated PM.
 For more detailed instructions on running SquirrelFS on baremetal or a custom-made VM, see below.

 ### VM setup
-1. Download the pre-made VM image: `curl -o rustfs.img.tar.gz https://www.cs.utexas.edu/~hleblanc/rustfs.img.tar.gz` (8GB)
+1. Download the pre-made VM image: `curl -o rustfs.img.tar.gz https://www.cs.utexas.edu/~hleblanc/rustfs.img.tar.gz` (13GB)
-2. Untar the VM image: `tar -xf rustfs.img.tar.gz` (expands to about 25GB; may take up to 50GB)
+2. Untar the VM image: `tar -xf rustfs.img.tar.gz` (expands to about 30GB; may take up to 50GB)
 3. The VM can now be booted using `qemu-system-x86_64 -boot c -m 8G -hda rustfs.img -enable-kvm -net nic -net user,hostfwd=tcp::2222-:22 -cpu host -nographic -smp <# cores>`
 4. SSH into the VM using `ssh rustfs@localhost -p 2222`.
 The username and password are both `rustfs`.
     - After running the boot command, the VM will appear to hang with a `Booting from Hard Disk...` message.
 Open another terminal window and SSH in; it may take a few seconds before you can connect to the VM.

 ### SquirrelFS setup
 1. `cd squirrelfs` and pull to ensure the local version is up to date.
-    1. **Artifact evaluators**: please ensure that you are on the `artifact_evaluation` branch.
-    2. You will need to create a GitHub SSH key in the VM and add it to your GitHub account to pull from the repository.
+    1. You will need to create a GitHub SSH key in the VM and add it to your GitHub account to pull from the repository.
 2. Run `dependencies/dependencies.sh` to ensure all dependencies are up to date.
 3. Run `cp SQUIRRELFS_CONFIG .config` to use SquirrelFS's kernel configurations.
 4. Build and install the most up-to-date version of the kernel (on a VM with 16GB RAM and 8 cores: ~45 min to compile, ~5 min to install):